 ALBA connects us with a thoughtful community with the common goal of improving DEI in brain sciences.

-66 I have also considerably improved my knowledge and understanding of DEI challenges and concrete actions to take. | ALBA DECLARATION ON EQUITY AND INCLUSION Α landmark document that outlines concrete actions that can be taken at the and individual level institutional to counteract bias and create an inclusive workplace culture, the ALBA Declaration on Equity and inclusion was launched in the January 2021 at Society for Neuroscience (SfN) Global Connectome.
+I have also considerably improved my knowledge and understanding of DEI challenges and concrete actions to take. | ALBA DECLARATION ON EQUITY AND INCLUSION A landmark document that outlines concrete actions that can be taken at the institutional and individual level to counteract bias and create an inclusive workplace culture, the ALBA Declaration on Equity and inclusion was launched in January 2021 at the Society for Neuroscience (SfN) Global Connectome.
 A fully referenced, hyperlinked version of the Declaration is available online where each action point is elaborated upon, describing the issue addressed and highlighting relevant resources (data, testimonies and good practices) on how best to undertake these actions.
 We are all biased.
 What can we do?

-- · Proactively solicit applications from underrepresented groups - Ensure balanced committee representation to ninimize biased gatekeeping - Use consistent, well-defined evaluation criteria - Learn to identify and avoid biased language, for example in letters of recommendation, teaching evaluations, etc. - Consider double-blind reviewing or separate streaming of applications to strive for equitable success rates Establish transparent career structures · Implement clear advancement criteria • Ensure equal pay for equivalent positions · Explicitly recognize service contributions Consider broadening career paths to provide opportunities beyond PI role An inclusive workplace culture is a healthy environment for all.
-Establish a positive workplace environment Adopt and enforce a code of conduct Establish a working group that includes key stakeholders & members of leadership • Have a policy.
+Commit to recognizing & counteracting bias - Establish a working group that includes key stakeholders & members of leadership - Have a policy.
 Adopt a written Equity, Diversity & Inclusion policy.
-Share it widely Be data-driven.
-Continuously collect data to monitor progress & test solutions • Raise awareness.
-Provide unconscious bias training Amplify the voices of minoritized colleagues in both formal and informal settings al settings Nominate individuals from diverse backgrounds for prestigious events, awards, & recognition Set concrete goals & identify relevant actions - Follow the Singapore Statement on Research Integrity - Endorse the DORA Declaration on Research Assessment Provide onboarding/ orientation for new employees to navigate organizational & local cultural norms • Establish a mentoring system Promote healthy work-life balance - Schedule all events during appropriate working hours · Allow for flexible hours and teleworking where possible - · Facilitate access to child/family care (through onsite facilities and/or subsidization where possible Ensure equitable service loads for teaching, advising, and committees 66 The Declaration was drafted to be both impactful and broad enough to be widely adopted.
+Share it widely - Set concrete goals & identify relevant actions - Be data-driven.
+Continuously collect data to monitor progress & test solutions - Raise awareness.
+Provide unconscious bias training Allyship & advocacy - Amplify the voices of minoritized colleagues in both formal and informal settings - Nominate individuals from diverse backgrounds for prestigious events, awards, & recognition selection, hiring, and assessment - Proactively solicit applications from underrepresented groups - Ensure balanced committee representation to minimize biased gatekeeping - · Use consistent, well-defined evaluation criteria - Learn to identify and avoid biased language, for example in letters of recommendation, teaching evaluations, etc. - Consider double-blind reviewing or separate streaming of applications to strive for equitable success rates An inclusive workplace culture is a healthy environment for all.
+Establish a positive workplace environment - · Adopt and enforce a code of conduct - Follow the Singapore Statement on Research Integrity - Endorse the DORA Declaration on Research Assessment Provide appearding/orientation for new employees. - Provide onboarding/ orientation for new employees to navigate organizational & local cultural norms - Establish a mentoring system Establish transparent career structures - Implement clear advancement criteria - Ensure equal pay for equivalent positions - Ensure equitable service loads for teaching, advising, and committees - Explicitly recognize service contributions - Consider broadening career paths to provide opportunities beyond PI role Promote healthy work-life balance

+- Schedule all events during appropriate working hours - \bullet Allow for flexible hours and teleworking where possible - Facilitate access to child/family care (through onsite facilities and/or subsidization where possible)

+The Declaration was drafted to be both impactful and broad enough to be widely adopted.
 We believe that adopting these principles will benefit all members of the research community.

-Dr Megan Carey ALBA Chair, 2021-22
+Dr Megan Carey ALBA Chair, 2021-2022